nietras/NativeLibrariesNugetPackageDefiner/src/NativeLibrariesNugetPackageDefiner/README.md

 but self-contained?
 This is all very confusing and hard to understand and not the least convey to other developers.

+TODO: Address issue if using multiple `RuntimeIdentifiers` line `win-x64;win-x86`, then nothing is copied to output folder using the `runtime.json` approach.

 ## Links
  * "[Feature] Increase the package size limit on NuGet.org from 250 MB" https://github.com/NuGet/NuGetGallery/issues/9473